kellerl3641/apcsa-freedom-project/blog/entry04.md

 <br>
 If that still seems annoying to read, check the steps below:<br>
-- User types a number in a box.
+- User types a number in a box.  <br>
-- User clicks "Generate".
+- User clicks "Generate". <br>
-- Code checks if it’s a valid number and between 4-50.
+- Code checks if it’s a valid number and between 4-50. <br>
-- If valid, show a random password.
+- If valid, show a random password. <br>
-- If not valid, show an error message.
+- If not valid, show an error message. <br>

 ### Engineering Design Process: